 Astronaut flights into space no longer surprise anyone.
 Yuri Gagarin became the first person in orbit in 1962, and since then, about 600 people have been in space.
 But they were all professional astronauts with extensive training.
 2021 was a turning point in space flights with people because, for the first time in history, ordinary tourists were sent into space!
 And the same legendary pioneers of Private Space – Virgin Galactic, Blue Origin, and Space X – made it happen.

 The first two companies used their VSS Unity, and New Shepard for suborbital flights to the Karman Line (altitude 100 km), and SpaceX went further, sending tourists on a three-day trip into orbit on the Crew Dragon ship.

 Suborbital tourism project is predicted to have a great future.
 Today, tickets for such a flight cost hundreds of thousands of dollars, but with the improvement of project technology, the price will decrease.
-In addition, suborbital flights in a few years can replace intercontinental flights, reducing travel time by up to 10 times.
+In addition, suborbital flights can replace intercontinental flights in a few years, reducing travel time by up to 10 times.
 Flights of ordinary people into outer space and loud space exploration projects are a more distant prospect, but one thing is clear – a start has been made, and someday humanity will fly to other planets as easily as it does so in science fiction films.

 Global satellite internet